Frequently Asked Questions

 Generally loose clothing is the best approach.
 Although casual clothing and work wear are acceptable, it may be diffulct to assess or provide treatment.

 We may ask you to disrobe ie. for acupuncture and remedial massage therapy.
 We offer full privacy and coverage, using large towels to provide comfort and modesty.
-We also have rooms for those who wish to change prior to or after appointments.

 To assure that our high standards of practices are met, all staff are registered with governing bodies and undergone police checks.